Security

 ## Query Structure

-Two parameters exist.
-Both are injected automatically by the query runner.
+One parameter is injected automatically by the query runner:

 | Parameter | Property it matches | Used on | Purpose |